Why Does Holly-Tone Smell So Bad And Is It Any Good?

 What storage approach have you followed to store the holly-tone fertilizer?

 Generally, most expert gardeners recommend storing fertilizers in their original containers or bags.
-This ensures the ingredients are precisely mixed as you don’t alter them.

 Another important thing is keeping the fertilizer dry.
 Exposing the fertilizer to open air fully will lead to moisture extraction.
 This will make the compost looks like wet cement.